|

 The reduced costs of work related to repairs, manual lubrication, product or component consumption, and lubricant consumption achieved by installing SKF Y-bearings totals almost £7k/year; the total benefits of MTBF against costs are expected to deliver a return on investment of 200%.

-- Range of products for condition monitoring
+- Enhanced condition monitoring